By Bob DeMarco

 I ran the hamster wheel.

 I took the Alzheimer's roller coaster ride a 100 or more times.
-I am no different than every other caregiver in that respect.
+I am no different than any other caregiver in that respect.

 When you think positively you feel good, kinda bright eyed and bushy tailed.
 When you think negatively you feel bad, kinda like a very mild mild form of depression.

-So when Alzheimer's strikes, you are going over to the dark side for a while.
+So when Alzheimer's strikes, you probably go over to the dark side for a while.
 The burden psychologically and emotionally is enormous.

-I actually thought and concluded a long time ago that one of the most sinister sides of Alzheimer's is that it not only kills the brain of a person living with Alzheimer's, it is going to try and kill the brain of the Alzheimer's caregiver.
+I actually thought and concluded a long time ago that one of the most sinister sides of Alzheimer's is that it not only kills the brain of a person living with Alzheimer's, it is going to try and kill the brain of the Alzheimer's care partner.

 How else can you explain that 40 percent of Alzheimer's caregivers suffer from depression.
 Thank goodness most come back fast once Alzheimer's is out of their life.